postgrespro/testgres/README.md

 with testgres.get_new_node('master', '/path/to/DB') as node:
 ```

-where `master` is a node's name, not a DB's name.
+where `master` is a node's application name.
 Name matters if you're testing something like replication.
 Function `get_new_node()` only creates directory structure in specified directory (or somewhere in '/tmp' if
 we did not specify base directory) for cluster.
 After that, we have to initialize the PostgreSQL cluster: